Paul1nh0/jsh/README.txt

 install windbg..
 install vs runtime from ms..
-change the default web browser for the system to your own.. change all the directory paths to point to your own (i know its annoying..). install https://github.com/giampaolo/psutil additionally (on windows)-> extract psutil (downloaded from above link^^) to the automation\sc (or automation\msedge, whatever your running..)
+change the default web browser for the system to your own..
+       you might have to change all the directory paths to point to your own (you might not..). install https://github.com/giampaolo/psutil additionally (on windows)-> extract psutil (downloaded from above link^^) to the automation\sc (or automation\msedge, whatever your running..)